|Nutritional Guidelines (per serving)|

 Karelian Hot Pot or Karjalan Paisti in Finnish is a traditional meat stew from the region of Karelia (now split between Finland and Russia).
 It’s commonly made with a combination of pork and beef but other proteins, like lamb, can be used.
 Finnish hot pot is typically seasoned with black peppercorns, allspice, and bay leaves.

 Hot pots or hotchpotch, as they are also known, exist in every cuisine.
 These rich, vegetable-meat stews can include whatever is on hand, thus a “hodgepodge.”
-Some cultures use organ meats, pig ears and feet, and oysters, just not all in the same pot!
+Some cultures use organ meats, pig ears and feet, and oysters.

 This Finnish stew is braised in a slow cooker so once everything is chopped it’s a real hands-off recipe.
 Serve Karelian Hot Pot, as the Finns do, with mashed potatoes and cranberry or lingonberry preserves on the side.

 - 1 pound beef stew meat, chopped into 1 inch pieces

 - 1 pound pork stew meat, chopped into 1 inch pieces